leonoravesterbacka/carl-torch/README.md

 CARL-TORCH
 ==================================
-*Work in progress by Leonora Vesterbacka, with invaluable input from Johann Brehmer, Kyle Cranmer and Gilles Louppe*
+*Work in progress by Leonora Vesterbacka, with input from Stephen Jiggins, Johann Brehmer, Kyle Cranmer and Gilles Louppe*

 ## Introduction
 `carl-torch` is a toolbox for multivariate reweighting using PyTorch.